 \section{Discussion}

-Hybrid quantum systems based on spin ensembles interacting with a cavity are ubiquitous in the design of quantum computing and communication architecture.
-As such, quantum information stored or transferred to these systems needs to be protected from decoherence arising due to inhomogeneity in the system.
-While there exist several sophisticated techniques to regain coherence, based on engineering of the spin distribution or cavities, the present results show that by simply using a parametric drive on the hybrid system and encoding information in the optical states in the transformed frame, an effective protection protocol can be achieved.
-It is to be noted that this protocol is radically different from the use of squeezed light to enhance precision measurement~\cite{Xiao1987,Schnabel2017} or encoding information in coherent and squeezed states for continuous variable information processing~\cite{Braunstein2005,Takeda2013,Park2022}.
+Hybrid quantum systems based on spin-ensembles interacting with a cavity are ubiquitous in the design of quantum computing and communication architecture.
+As such, quantum information stored or transferred using these systems needs to be protected from decoherence arising due to inhomogeneity in the system.
+While there exist several sophisticated techniques to regain coherence, based on engineering of the spin distribution or using expensive cavities, the present results show that by simply using a parametric drive on the hybrid system and encoding information in the transformed states, an effective protection protocol can be achieved.